romanpunia/asx/README.md

 ## About
 Edge.as is an Angel Script environment concept similar to Node.js but in Edge framework.
 It is a console application.
+There is also an example program included (app.as) that draws some kind of matrix-like falling symbols.

+## Usage
+Usage is simple: **edged [script-file] [arguments]**

-## Core built-in dependencies
+## Dependencies
 * [Edge](https://github.com/romanpunia/edge)

 ## Building